Last Reviewed: September 2, 2004

 (d) Generate a new search form for site "B"

-(2) You have installed dtSearch Web under Windows 2003 Server and it is not registered as a Web Services Extension.
-See this article for instructions to resolve this problem: How to install dtSearch Web on Windows 2003 Server
+(2) You have installed dtSearch Web under Windows Server and it is not registered as a Web Services Extension.
+See these articles for instructions to resolve this problem:

 HTTP Error 405 - Method Not Allowed